vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 ## Pipeline Updates
 - Created: September 2022
 - Updated: January 2023
 A parameter **--noenv** has been added; should be used for the cases when ENV fragment is not sequenced.
 This info is reflected in the final report table.
+- Updated: February 2023
+Slurm congif file added.
+Sierrapy client -> v.0.4.1
+- Updated: March 2023
+Sierrapy client -> v.0.4.2 (--no-sharding)